ton-blockchain/ton-connect/bridge.md

 Bridge buffers messages up to TTL (in secs), but removes them as soon as the recipient receives the message.

+If the TTL exceeds the hard limit of the bridge server, it should respond with HTTP 400.
+Bridges should support at least 300 seconds TTL.

 Bridge transfers message `{ from: A, message: Message }` to the client B.